About this book ...

-Lydney Grammar School
+Lydney Grammar School - L.G.S.
+1903-1973

-THE BERKELEY-SHARPNESS LINK
+THE BERKELEY-SHARPNESS LINK.

 It is not often these days that one captures the distinctive smell of a steam railway train but for me, every time this occurs, I find myself carried back in thought to the time of school blazers and gaberdine macs.
 My first year as one of the Grammar School pupils “from the other side” was 1956 although pupils had been making the journey since the time the school was opened.
 My family had a strong link with Lydney Grammar School, and my mother, sister, and many aunts and cousins travelled on the old “Puffing Billy”.
 Of course we can’t be sure that it was exactly the same train which transported the different generations but it was nice to believe that it was!